sky-write/sky-write.github.io/docs/_posts/2022-02-14-beta-release.markdown

 ## Settings Menu ##

 The setting menu has now been fully implemented.
-It is now possible to toggle between light and dark mode themes and change the font size which is an important feature of accessability.
+It is now possible to toggle between light and dark mode themes and change the font size which is an important feature for accessability.

 ## User Stories ##
 Previously, the following three user stories have been implemented in the Minimum Viable Product (MVP):